-- 32. Complete all the following steps for each entry in the list of Axx partitions you began recording in step 14 on page 73, except for the partition you were using to debug the original problem. - 33.
-From the list of Axx partitions, open the management console virtual terminal window of a partition , and then type diag at the AIX command prompt. - 34.
-When the diagnostic operating instructions are displayed, complete the following steps: - 1.
+- 32. Perform the following steps for each entry in the list of Axx partitions you began recording in step 14 on page 73, except the partition you were using to debug the original problem. - 33.
+From the IVM virtual terminal window of a partition in the list of Axx partitions, type diag at the AIX command prompt. - 34.
+When the diagnostic operating instructions are displayed, do the following steps: - 1.
 Press Enter. - Select the Task Selection option.
 Note: If the terminal type is not defined, you are prompted to define it before you can proceed. - 3.
 Select the Log Repair option. - 4.
-Select the resource associated with the repair action: - If the repair action was reseating a cable or adapter, select the resource associated with that repair action. - If the resource associated with your repair action is not displayed on the Resource List, select sysplanar0. - 5.
-Click Commit after you make your selection. - 35.
+Select the resource associated with the repair action.
+If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
+If the resource associated with your repair action is not displayed on the Resource List, select sysplanar0. - 5.
+Click Commit after you have made your selection. - 35.
 Exit from diagnostics in this partition and return to the AIX command prompt. - 36.
 Have all the partitions in the list of Axx partitions you began recording in step 14 on page 73 been processed? - Yes: Continue with the next step. - No: Go to step 32 to process the next partition in the list you recorded in step 14 on page 73. - 37.
 If the system attention LED is still on, turn off the LED as described in "Activating and deactivating LEDs" on page 77.
 This completes the repair.
 Return the system to the customer.